I think about the worst things I went through after my c-section.

 The nurse’s and OB’s words sank into my heart and did a number on me in those first few months after that horrific surgery, my daughter’s birth day.
 This was all my fault, I felt.
 I felt it so deeply that it didn’t even present as a thought, it was so ingrained, so fully believed.

 I went over every scenario I could imagine.
 If I had said this, questioned that.
 If my husband had done this, if my doula had done that.
 If anyone had just said something, anything, maybe none of this would have happened.
 Maybe I would be happy right now, in some alternate universe.
 Healthy, the happiest of my life, knowing I could do anything life threw at me.
 Instead I was here, in this awful pit.
 And no one even knew how far down I was.
 No one offered to lift me out.
 Not my OB, who I told of the flashbacks and nightmares and depression.
 She said it was probably just “Baby Blues.”
 You know, from hormones and sleep deprivation.
 Surely the trauma couldn’t have affected me that much.
-I blamed myself hardest.
+She was clueless, and unqualified about postpartum and birth experiences, and yet I blamed myself hardest.

 I blamed myself harder when I Googled “c-section” with keywords like awful, angry, traumatizing and was met with articles on “How to avoid a c-section.”
 You know, the unbirth experience.
 The thing no one wants.
 The thing you can prevent if only you’re witty enough, quick enough, educated enough, confident enough.
 The experience that can only be yours if you understand your rights – and that the hospital is going to try to take them away from you.
 “Take them back!” these articles say.
 Know your options.
 Know the truth.
 Know that they’re going to try to trick you.
 That’s when you employ your team of defenders!
 Your husband, perhaps your out-of-pocket $5,000 hired midwife, and if you’re lucky, maybe even your doula will step up to the plate to protect you – although likely not.